picqer/php-barcode-generator/Readme.md

 echo $renderer->render($barcode);
 ```

-The width in the SVG and HTML renderer is now the width of the end result, instead of the widthFactor.
+The width in the renderer is now the width of the end result, instead of the widthFactor.
 If you want to keep dynamic widths, you can get the width of the encoded Barcode and multiply it by the widthFactor to get the same result as before.
 See here an example for a widthFactor of 2:
 ```php
 // Old style
 $generator = new Picqer\Barcode\BarcodeGeneratorSVG();